-It is now a criminal offence to represent yourself either expressly or by implication as being registered by us or to use a title to which you are not entitled.
+It is now a criminal offence to represent yourself either expressly or by implication as being registered by us if you are not on our Register, or to use a title to which you are not entitled.
+It is an offence to imply that your profession is regulated by the HPC if it is not.
 Each profession on our Register has one or more protected titles.
-These titles can only be used by people on our register.
-This effectively means that being removed from the register means removal from the profession.
+These titles can only be used by people on our Register.
+This effectively means that being removed from the Register means removal from the profession.
 The steps that we take include writing a 'cease and desist' letter to the registrant.
+Since July 2005 we have received a large number of complaints about individuals using titles to which they are not entitled.
+We have looked into complaints regarding all twelve of the original professions.
+We have informed the individuals concerned that it is a criminal offence to use a title to which you are not entitled by issuing a cease and desist notice and in most cases have received confirmation that the individuals concerned have changed their advertising and ceased using the title.